michaeldyrynda/vagabond/README.md

 composer create-project --prefer-dist dyrynda/vagabond wanderer
 ```

-Once installed, you will have access to the `nomad` application, a default configuration to work with an sqlite database, and a `MigrationServiceProvider` that will be automatically loaded, should you choose to use your Vagabond project to share your migrations with other Laravel applications.
+Once installed, you will have access to the `nomad` application, a default configuration to work with an sqlite database, and a `VagabondServiceProvider`.
+You can extend from this service provider to handle automatically loading configuration for each of your connections.
+All you need to do is define a protected property - `$connectionName` - on the child provider, that corresponds to the connection you are configuring.

 ## Usage

 Out of the box, Vagabond is configured to use a MySQL database in `config/database.php`.
-As with Laravel, you can [configure your connections](https://laravel.com/docs/5.5/database#configuration) and database drivers of choice, as well as keeping credentials safe in your `.env` file.
+As with Laravel, you can [configure your connections](https://laravel.com/docs/5.6/database#configuration) and database drivers of choice, as well as keeping credentials safe in your `.env` file.

 To create a migration, use the `make:migration` Nomad command.